larduino/hawkesbay-can2mqtt/README.md

-# hawkesbay-canbus-mqtt
-CAN → MQTT bridge for Midnite Solar Hawkes Bay, Barcelona, and potentially Rosie charge controllers.

 ## 📡 Overview
 This project reads raw CANBus frames from Midnite Solar charge controllers and publishes decoded metrics to MQTT for Home Assistant, Node-RED, and other consumers.